wasim-h/Assignments/README.md

-This is repocitory I am used to upload my simple projects ans assingments
+This is repocitory I am used to upload my simple projects and assingments